apple/swift-nio/CONTRIBUTING.md

 ```
 act pull_request
 ```
-Note that NIOSwift matrix testing makes use of nightly builds, so you may want to make use of the ```--action-offline-mode``` to avoid repulling those.
+Note that SwiftNIO matrix testing makes use of nightly builds, so you may want to make use of the ```--action-offline-mode``` to avoid repulling those.

 #### Doccker compose files